matematiflo/CompAssistedMath2024/Sage/README.md

 - The Gram-Schmidt process.
 Least-square approximation.

 ## Installation of Sage via conda-forge

 SageMath offers a [great installation guide](https://doc.sagemath.org/html/en/installation/) for different OS.
 SageMath bundles a huge amount of different packages under one umbrella.
 This can make it a bit tricky to install.
 Luckily, for macOS and Linux (including WSL, the Windows Subsystem for Linux), we have Conda.
 [Conda](https://conda.org/) is a multi-platform package management ecosystem.
 Community-led distributions are available via [conda-forge](https://conda-forge.org/), including SageMath.

 So, the only real thing you need is a working conda-forge installation.
-As [described here](https://doc.sagemath.org/html/en/installation/conda.html), you can install Miniforge, a Conda forge distribution.
+As [described here](https://doc.sagemath.org/html/en/installation/conda.html), you can install Miniforge, a conda-forge distribution.
 First, download it:

 ```bash
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"